algolia/we-rate-tweets/README.md

 Note: tweets will be stored in your Algolia application inside of an index called `tweets-username` where `username` is your twitter account handle.

-## Remix Possibilities
+## Remix possibilities

-There are several benefits to remixing We Rate Tweets, which include indexing a larger number of tweets, indexing any public twitter timeline, and full customization of the look and feel, including the emojis are used for rating the tweets.
+There are several benefits to remixing We Rate Tweets, which include indexing a larger number of tweets, indexing any public Twitter timeline, and full customization of the look and feel, including the emojis that are used for rating the tweets.

 ### Amount of tweets indexed

-Change the value of the `NUMBER_OF_TWEETS_TO_FETCH` environment variable.
-The maximum value that tweets that twitter lets you fetch historically for a user is 3,200.
-Note that the real amount that are indexed will be lower, as retweets are not included.
+You can change the value of the `NUMBER_OF_TWEETS_TO_FETCH` environment variable.
+The maximum value of tweets that Twitter lets you fetch historically for a user is 3,200.
+Note that the real amount  indexed will be lower, since retweets are not included.

 ### Searching other users' timelines

-In your remix, you can index timelines for users other than the logged in user, just set `ALLOW_INDEXING_OF_OTHER_TIMELINES` to `1`.
+In your remix, you can index timelines for users other than the logged in user, just set the environment variable `ALLOW_INDEXING_OF_OTHER_TIMELINES` to `1`.
 An input box will appear near the bottom of the tweets search page that will let you index and search the tweets of other users.

 ### Relevance